EOLab-HSRW/Data_Logger/CaseDesign/Assets/readme.md

 The board has the following specifications:
 - a main rectangle of 69 (width) to 67 (height)
 - 3 rectangular cutouts with 2x of 8mm * 14.50 and 1x 13 mm * 8mm
-- 4x screw holes  (inner raidus of ø2.5 mm) / (outer radius ø5 mm)
+- 4x screw holes (inner radius of ø2.5 mm) / (outer radius ø5 mm)

 ![Board Sketch Top](./pcb_board/top.png)
 ![Board Sketch Bottom](./pcb_board/bottom.png)

 ## 3D Modelling in Auto Fusion 360

-### Step 1 : Basement
+### Step 1: Basement

-We are starting with the sketch of the basement.
+We start with the sketch of the basement.
-For that we configure the sizes like mentioned earlier above.
+Configure the sizes as mentioned earlier above.
 ![Base Sketch](./case/base_sketch.png)
 ![Base Sketch Flat](./case/base_sketch_flat.png)

 Then we extrude the needed areas for the sides and also the outer circles for the screws.
 ![Base Sketch Extrude](./case/base_sketch_extrude.png)

-### Step 2 : Lid
+### Step 2: Lid

-Next we also configure the sizes for the lid like step 1.
+Next, configure the sizes for the lid as in step 1.
 ![Lid Sketch](./case/lid_sketch.png)
 ![Lid Sketch Flat](./case/lid_sketch_flat.png)

-We also extrude the specified areas.
+Extrude the specified areas.
 ![Lid Sketch Extrude](./case/lid_sketch_extrude.png)

-### Step 3 : Board
+### Step 3: Board

-Now continue with the rak board sketch and set the sizes as shown in the sketch.
+Continue with the RAK board sketch and set the sizes as shown.
 ![Board Sketch](./case/board_sketch.png)
 ![Board Sketch Flat](./case/board_sketch_flat.png)

-We extrude the needed areas.
+Extrude the needed areas.
 ![Board Sketch Extrude](./case/board_sketch_extrude.png)

-### Step 4 : Outline Basement
+### Step 4: Outline Basement

-Lastly we set the sizes for the basement outline to fasten the board on the case, which is not possible with only the board , because of missing according holes.
+Set the sizes for the basement outline to fasten the board on the case.
 ![Base Outline Sketch](./case/base_outline_sketch.png)
 ![Base Outline Sketch Flat](./case/base_outline_sketch_flat.png)

-Then we are finishing it up with an extrude of the needed areas.
+Finish with an extrude of the needed areas.
 ![Base Outline Sketch Extrude](./case/base_outline_sketch_extrude.png)

-### Step 6 : Results
+### Step 5: Results

-The Results should be as follows:
+The results should be as follows:
 ![View](./case/view1.png)
 ![Top View](./case/view_top.png)
 ![Front View](./case/view_front.png)